tes/bosco/README.md

 In this mode, instead of directly defining the JS and CSS assets, simply define a build configuration that includes the command to run before pulling together the assets, along with a watch command (if available).

 The files created as a result of the build step should just be included as normal, but they won't be read until the build command is complete.

+If you provide the `alreadyMinified` flag, you can also provide a source map (this is optional), see above.

 ### CDN